 - Print services published from ArcMap update contents in the active data frame.

-- Print services published from ArcGIS Pro update the map associated with the map frame you have named "WEBMAP_MAP_FRAME" (case sensitive).
+- Print services published as part of a web tool from ArcGIS Pro update the map associated with the map frame you have named "WEBMAP_MAP_FRAME" (case sensitive).

 It is recommended to remove all layers from the map associated with the "WEBMAP_MAP_FRAME".
 However, in some advanced cases, you might need to have layers in the map, and the printing service does not remove them.